Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Proof of reduction to averaged damping

 One thing which does change is that, because the covering map has degree $p_0^2+q_0^2$, the pre-image of the damped set $\pi^{-1}_{\Lambda}(\{W>0\})$, i.e. what we will call our damped set from now on, is a union of $p_0^2 + q_0^2$ copies of $\{W>0\}$ on $\T^2_{\Lambda}$.
 However, this does not pose any major issues.
-For instance if the set $\{W>0\}$ was a rectangle (resp. locally strictly convex with positive curvature or a super ellipse), then the copies of $\{W>0\}$ on $\T^2_{\Lambda}$ are disjoint and still rectangles (resp. locally strictly convex with positive curvature or super ellipses).
+For instance if the set $\{W>0\}$ was a rectangle (resp. locally strictly convex with positive curvature or a superellipse), then the copies of $\{W>0\}$ on $\T^2_{\Lambda}$ are disjoint and still rectangles (resp. locally strictly convex with positive curvature or superellipses).